Giving Trauma The Lancet

 The Commission presents state-of-the-science descriptors of TBI and its severity, as well as methods for epidemiological monitoring.
 It also argues for a shift from the current paradigm, of a ‘one-size-fits-all’ approach, to more personalised treatments.

-It highlights the need for evidence-based treatment guidelines, with A/Prof Bragge providing an overview of developments in knowledge translation (KT) – defined as “the science of developing strategies to integrate evidence-based knowledge into health policy and practice, based upon understanding of behavioural drivers of practice within specific settings”.
+It highlights the need for evidence-based treatment guidelines, with A/Prof Bragge providing an overview of developments in knowledge translation (KT) – defined as “the science of developing strategies to integrate evidence-based knowledge into health policy and practice, based upon an understanding of behavioural drivers of practice within specific settings”.

 His section demonstrates how KT can be harnessed to address the evidence/policy gap by: